meltano/meltano/docs/src/docs/production.md

 control.

 Configuration that _is_ environment-specific or sensitive is [most appropriately managed using environment variables](/docs/configuration.html#configuring-settings).
+[Meltano Environments](/docs/environments.md) can be used to better manage configuration between different deployment environments.
 How these can be best administered will depend on your deployment strategy and destination.

 If you'd like to store sensitive configuration in a secrets store, you can